More parties back Algeria's Bouteflika for new term

 Opposition parties are still weak and most Algerians have little appetite for upheaval after the civil war with Islamist militants that killed around 200,000 in the 1990s.

-“I will vote for him dead or alive because he has done so much for the country,” FDL’s Brahimi told a TV program in comments, that surprised Algerians.
+“I will vote for him dead or alive because he has done so much for the country,” FDL’s Brahimi told a TV programme in comments, that surprised Algerians.

 Bouteflika returned home few weeks ago from a visit to a Paris hospital for check-ups, fuelling speculation he may be preparing to step side and pass on to a successor, such as his current Prime Minister Abdelmalek Sellal.